Family: Lilaceae

 - Moisturizes, tones and firms the skin.

-- Blisters, rashes, eczema, boils, rough skin, and skin eruptions (as long as no staph infection is present).
+- Blisters, rashes, eczema, boils, rough skin, and skin eruptions.

 - Herpes (cold sores), apply several times a day, pain relieving and helps to dry up the blister.